SahilGogna/ai-automations-no-code/reachout-recruiter/instructions.md

-## Recruiter Outreach Automation Documentation
+## ## Recruiter Outreach Automation Documentation
+Automate your recruiter outreach process — from job listing detection to personalized email delivery — using Make.com and OpenAI.

 This automation helps you automatically send personalized recruiter outreach emails using **Make.com**, **Hunter.io**, **OpenAI**, **Gmail**, **Google Docs**, and **Google Sheets**.
 It detects new recruiter email from job postings , generates a tailored outreach email, sends it automatically, and logs everything for tracking and documentation.